AmingAndrei/violence.website/content/species/devils/circuit_titans.md

 [[index|...]]/[[species]]/[[devils]]/circuit_titans.md

-The Circuit Titan is a species of colossal Devil, endemic to the OTHERWHERE, recognized as the largest recorded _nullikaryote_ species recorded.
+The Circuit Titan is a species of colossal Devil, endemic to the OTHERWHERE, recognized as the largest recorded _allokaryote_ species recorded.

 Morphology